suffolklibraries/lgc/content/collections/events/nightjar-talk-16-01.md

     content:
       -
         type: text
-        text: 'Keen photographer Chris shows us the birds, wild flowers and mammals seen during a cruise around the Arctic Svalbard.'
+        text: 'Dr Greg Conway from the BTO (British Trust for Ornithology) tells us more about nightjar research carried out by the BTO, covering population change and tracking of these fascinating birds.'
   -
     type: paragraph
     attrs: